When can I start the a SVT course?

 You can start anytime that suits you.
-We offer open enrollments.
+We offer open enrolments.
+You will start the day you enrol.

 SVT employ all of our assessors and they are based at our offices.
-You will be assigned one assessor/Tutor throughtout the duration of the course so you know who to deal with and build that important rapour.
+You will be assigned one Assessor/Tutor throughtout the duration of the course so you know who to deal with and build that important rapport.
 There is no limit to the support you can ask for.
-This is availble via phone, email and Skype.
-You will also be able to contact a course advisor and use our Website chat facility.
+This is available via phone, Instant messenger, email and Skype.
+You will also be able to contact a course advisor and use our Website chat facility..

-City and Guilds are internationally recognised as an insitution.
+City and Guilds, ILM, CMI and ProQual are internationally recognised as an insitution.
 They are heavily recognised in the UK, Europe, Middle East and Australisia.

 How long does it take to gain a NVQ Qualification?

-Most candidates complete the award in 9 – 12 months, some in as little as 3 months depending on what time you have available and what evidence you may already have.Should you wish to Gain GradIOSH you must complete unit 611 and show evidence over a 12 month period/
+Most candidates complete a course in 3 - 12 months dependant on the level.
+Some in as little as 3 months depending on what time you have available and what evidence you may already have.Should you wish to Gain GradIOSH you must complete unit 611 for City and Guilds.
+ProQual you will need to apply with IOSH for GradIOSH.

 Yes.
-Towards the end of your course your assessor will conduct an onsite observation at your work place to make sure you are putting in to practice what you have been studying.
+Towards the end of your course your Assessor will conduct an onsite observation at your work place to make sure you are putting in to practice what you have been studying.
+We observe you not the business.
+This only applies for City and Guilds care courses and City and Guilds safety courses.

 With certain qualifications you can combine them and recieve 2 certifications for each subject.
 Please contact us for more infomation.